Paul's Nikon Digital Page with Tips on Beginning with a D300

 I have also collected a bunch of lenses: Nikkor 17-55/2.8, 35/2, 50/1.4, 85/1.8, 70-200/2.8 VR with Really Right Stuff foot, 300/4 AF-S with Really Right Stuff collar and foot, TC-14E II teleconverter, Tokina 12-24/4 super wide angle, and Tamron 90mm/2.8 DI Macro lenses.
 I use screw-in B+W UV or Hoya Digital Pro protectors and a B+W slim circular polarizer.
 I don't use graduated neutral density filters anymore (read below).
 I experimented a little when settling on lenses.
 There were several buy, try, sells in there over a period of several months.
 I didn't care for the Sigma 50-150/2.8 or the 18-50/2.8.
 They were both slower focusing than the Nikon equivalent, weren't close to the same build quality, and were smaller and lighter.
 I tend to like big and heavy.
 Optically, the 70-200 is better.
 The wide-to-normal lenses were close in image quality from both Sigma and Nikon, so it's a good bang-for-the-buck lens.

-For primes, I settled on the 85/1.8 because I usually shoot that focal length with the 70-200 for tight portraits and I didn't see the need for the expense of the 1.4 lens.
+For primes, I settled on the 85/1.8 because I usually shoot that focal length with the 70-200/2.8 for tight portraits and I didn't see the need for the expense of the 1.4 lens.
 I generally use the prime lenses for studio work or when I'm challenging myself to find images at a fixed focal length.
 The 85mm is used exclusively for studio or sports, the 50/1.4 and 35/2 are used for studio and really dark places like band concerts where I can move around and get the shot or dark gyms.
 The 300/4 I use almost exclusively for sports.
 It's invaluable and it weighs about as much as the 70-200, but significantly less cost than the 300/2.8.
 I've really never needed f/2.8 at 300mm.
 The 1.4X TC I rarely use, but it's in the bag when I bring the tele lenses just in case.
 The 12-24 is an especially nice focal length range for DX cameras.

-I never use Auto ISO.
+Learning how to shoot digitally on a professional DSLR is on the camera body.
+I rarely use Auto ISO.
 I think it's cheating.
 But if you want to you can.
 I suggest you don't because then you will get addicted to cheating = not good and leads to sloppiness.

 That's all you have to remember.
 Try not to go higher than ISO 1600.
 But if you must, you can boost to 3200 and get acceptable images.
 If you learn those three things that's 90% of getting a good exposure.
-For now I would NOT worry about spot or center metering.
+I would NOT worry about spot or center metering.
 Choose subjects that don't have a differences in light (like a group where half the group is in dark shade and the other half is in bright sun).
 Since digital costs essentially nothing, you can afford to screw up a bunch and still have a lot of keepers.
 This is the great advantage to digital.
 It's addicting also.
 It can also be a justification to get sloppy with technique.
 But you won't fall for that!

 Move focus selector to where you want it (by looking in the viewfinder).
 Press shutter halfway = focus.
 Keep going = shoot.